zama-ai/fhevm-solidity/docs/smart_contracts/asEXXoperators.md

 ### Overview

-Trivial encryption is the process of converting plaintext values into encrypted types (ciphertexts) compatible with TFHE operators.
+Trivial encryption is the process of converting plaintext values into encrypted types (ciphertexts) compatible with FHE operators.
 Although the data is in ciphertext format, it remains publicly visible on-chain, making it useful for operations between public and private values.

 This type of casting involves converting plaintext (unencrypted) values into their encrypted equivalents, such as: